integral-io/Business-in-a-Box/README.md

     - Set the Access to policy to the one created earlier.
     - Ignore the Attribute Release Policies
     - Set the Authentiocation Policy to the one created earlier.
-    - Set the Client ID and Secret -- REMEMBER THESE VALUES, you'll need them later to set up the OIDC IDP in the other application -- in this case its Sonarqube and thats the  app that'll get these values, but you could very well have another application defined here and it must use its own values for these fields.
+    - Set the Client ID and Secret -- REMEMBER THESE VALUES, you'll need them later to set up the OIDC IDP in the other application -- in this case its SonarQube and thats the  app that'll get these values, but you could very well have another application defined here and it must use its own values for these fields.
 This is how Syncope "knows" the application and allows AuthNZ to ocurr through it.
     - Check `Sign IdToken`, `JWT Access Token`, and `Bypass Approval Prompt`
     - Set the Subject Type to `PUBLIC`
     - Set the `redirect_uri` to `http://localhost:9000/oauth2/callback/oidc` if you're setting up sonarqube, or to the correct url if you're setting up a different application.
     - Add all Supported Grant Types and Supported Response Types
     - Ignore Logout Uri

-* Sonarqube SAML (WA > Client Applications > SAML2SP)
+* SonarQube SAML (WA > Client Applications > SAML2SP)
     #### SAML Prequesite
     We must genrerate a private key, a certificate, and a SAML Service Provider's metadata file.
-The certificate and key will be loaded into Sonarqube when we configure it's end of the SAML protocol.
+The certificate and key will be loaded into SonarQube when we configure it's end of the SAML protocol.
 Syncope will also need the certificate.
 We'll also need to create a PKCS8 formatted version of the private key.
 These files must be securely transmitted and stored - they are _critical_ to the security of the SAML authentication process.
     Once the cert, and the 2 versions of the key are in place, you can [create a SAML metadata for the service provider](https://www.samltool.com/sp_metadata.php) *Beware: private keys added there are sent to their server.
 Trust at your own risk and do not use it for production keys.

-    ###### Protect these files like you protect your identity because that's literally what these files are - the identity of Sonarqube as far as Syncope is concerned.
+    ###### Protect these files like you protect your identity because that's literally what these files are - the identity of SonarQube as far as Syncope is concerned.
 If these are leaked then the authentication process is no longer secure.
 In production store them in a secrets manager.
     ```
     $ openssl req -x509 -newkey rsa:4096 -keyout sonarqube.key -out sonarqube.crt -days 365 # generate a new key and cert that'll last for a year.
     $ openssl pkcs8 -topk8 -in sonarqube.key -out sonarqube.pkcs8.key -nocrypt # create PKCS8 version of the private key
     ```
-    [Example Metadata file](./volumes/syncope/config/wa/saml/sonarqube.0.xml) This file is the file used by Syncope to validate the data Sonarqube sends it when doing a SAML exchange.
+    [Example Metadata file](./volumes/syncope/config/wa/saml/sonarqube.0.xml) This file is the file used by Syncope to validate the data SonarQube sends it when doing a SAML exchange.
 All Service Provider metadata files will look similar with different values for various field such as `EntityId` and `validUntil`.
     ```
         Double check your validUntil field -- it must be a future date.
     ```